Badal-28/Airline-Project/README.md

 Depending on the task and computational resources available one can select VADER or roBERTa.
 However, with a minimalistic amount of data pre-processing and incredible accuracy, Twitter-roBERTa seems more promising, especially if the amount of data is not so big.

+## Note;Refer to the `Air line ppt` for the more clear information along with visuals representing the issue.